-The city has revamped its voting processes for the general election — namely, mailing a ballot to every registered voter — to mitigate the long lines and technical issues that marked the city’s June primary.
-Those ballots are being returned via mail and secure drop box in huge numbers.
+The city revamped its voting processes for the general election this year because of the coronavirus pandemic — namely, mailing a ballot to every registered voter — hoping to mitigate the long lines and technical issues that marked the June primary.

-But some voters have raised questions about signature matching and tracking the status of their ballot, and election officials still anticipate lines for in-person voting — a reflection of the heightened interest in this election and the sanitation measures in place at every vote center.
+Election officials still anticipate long lines on Nov.
+3 — a reflection of the heightened interest in this election and the sanitation measures in place at every vote center.

 Here are answers to some common questions about how to cast your ballot.